Graduate Certificate of International Hospitality Management

-Completion of an AQF level 7 bachelor degree in any discipline from this or another University; or
+Completion of an undergraduate degree, equivalent to an Australian bachelor degree, from this or another University; or

 12 credit points as per course structure